 - To purl through the back loop, bring the right-hand needle around and stick it into the back loop from the left to right.

-- Bring this loop around to the front of your work (your right needle is now in normal purl position, just one stitch away from the left needle).
+- Bring this loop around to the front of your work (your right needle is now in a normal purl position, just one stitch away from the left needle).

 - Loop your yarn around the right needle and purl as normal.

 - Slide the stitch off of the left needle.
 You have created two stitches where once there was one.

 This feels pretty awkward the first couple of times you do it.
 Once you get the hang of it, you'll be increasing on the purl side in no time.